 Cost of living.
 Once I leave my job, I plan on moving to an area with lower housing costs than Portland.
 I use an online cost-of-living calculator to estimate how much less it would cost me to maintain my current lifestyle.
 Depending on which part of the country I move to, my cost of living could be 25% lower.

-While I still don’t know exactly when I’ll leave my 9-to-5 job behind, having a plan allows me to analyze my options—and gives me something to aspire to.
+While I still don’t know exactly when I’ll leave my nine-to-five job behind, having a plan allows me to analyze my options—and gives me something to aspire to.